 If we take into account that the average length of human pregnancy is 40 weeks (280 days), during the second week of pregnancy—counting from the date of the last menstrual period (LMP)—the body is still preparing to receive the embryo.
 Two major events take place: proliferation of the endometrium and ovulation.

 Egg fertilization and embryo implantation have not taken place yet.
 In other words, technically conception per se hasn't occurred.
-Gynecologists start counting the weeks of pregnancy from the first day of the last menstrual period, though.
+Nevertheless, gynecologists start counting the weeks of pregnancy from the first day of the last menstrual period.

-For this reason, during the first and second weeks of pregnancy, the woman is not pregnant yet.
+For this reason, during the first and second weeks of pregnancy, the woman is not yet pregnant.
 Some specialists prefer to refer to them as the countdown to conception or just the weeks before conception.

 Changes in the uterus & ovaries